 You’re probably wondering where my parents are in all of this.
 They both spoke to me about my weight loss.
 As medical professionals, they recognized what was happening.
 But I was a teenager who knew how to trick her parents.
 Here and there, I would agree to a family steak dinner.
 They didn’t know that when I laughed into the napkin, it was the medium rare filet mignon they perfectly cooked coming up into it.
 I was never a deliberate bulimic.
 My body just could not sustain substantial amounts of food.
 I tried to swallow a piece of steak and my stomach rejected it.

 My first year of university is when my illness took a turn for the worst.
 I never thought my weight loss could manifest into anxiety.
 But it did, at one of the most critical points of my life.
-Balancing my drive to lose weight with my first year of Journalism school became a disaster.
+Balancing my drive to lose weight with my first year of journalism school became a disaster.
 And not the kind Donald Trump talks about.
 I mean an actual disaster, at least mentally.

 In my mind, I was healthy, and everyone else was fat.

 I would wake up at 6:30am to go to the campus gym, work out for an hour, then make it to my 8:00am class.
 I always skipped lunch, replacing it with a tea or coffee, and would return to my dorm at 6:00pm.
 But in October, panic attacks disrupted everything.
-My first one occured while walking to French class.
+My first one occurred while walking to French class.
 My heart started thumping against my chest.
 I stopped in my tracks, clutched my chest, and took a breath.
 It didn’t last long.
 I took another one – even worse.
 I can only describe my feeling in one way: I 100% thought I was having a heart attack.

 I was angry at the ER doctor when she told me it was a panic attack.
 Then she took a brown paper bag and forced it over my mouth.
 After 20 seconds, my breathing was back to normal.
 And then she told me to return to my dorm.